cmsflash/cmsflash.github.io/index.md

 **Google**, Seattle, WA, United States

 - Oct.
-2019 - Present.
+2019 - Aug.
+2021.
 - *AI Resident, Personal AI, Google AI*
-- Working on zero-shot detection using Transformers.
+- Worked on zero-shot detection and segmentation using Transformers.
+Designed a novel loss to combine strong and weak supervision signals for detection.
-- Working on foundations of fully-attentional visual modeling.
+- Worked on foundations of fully-attentional visual modeling.
 Proposed *global self-attention networks*.
 Details in [Research Experience](#research-experience).
+- Developed an on-device age detector using cross-domain knowledge distillation.
+Deployed the model to user devices to support privacy-preserving data filtering for a confidential project.

 **Tencent**, Shenzhen, Guangdong, China